Notice to Employer: Protection of Juror's Employment

-Section 6(a)(1), Chapter 121 of Title 28, United States Code, is amended by adding at the end thereof the following new section: United States Code 1873, Protection of jurors employment.
+Chapter 121 of Title 28, United States Code, is amended by adding the following section: 1875, Protection of jurors’ employment.

 (a) No employer shall discharge, threaten to discharge, intimidate or coerce any permanent employee by reason of such employee's jury service, or the attendance or scheduled attendance in connection with such service, in any court of the United States.

 (b) Any employer who violates the provision of this section:

 (1) shall be liable for damages or any loss of wages or other benefits suffered by an employee by reason of such violation.

 (2) may be enjoined from further violations of this section and ordered to provide other appropriate relief, including, but not limited to, the reinstatement of any employee discharged by reason of his/her jury service: and

 (3) shall be subject to a civil penalty of not more than $5,000.00 for each violation as to each employee.

 (c) Any individual who is reinstated to a position of employment in accordance with the provisions of this section shall be considered as having been on furlough or leave of absence during his/her period of jury service, shall be reinstated to his/her position of employment without loss of seniority, and shall be entitled to participate in insurance or other benefits offered by the employer pursuant to established rules and practices relating to employees on furlough or leave of absence in effect with the employer at the time such individual entered upon jury service.